CxSalas/Griteria-Nicaragua-Flutter/README.md

 # Griteria Nicaragua Flutter

-This project is an updated version of my old project Griteria Nicaragua created in Kotlin, now i created a new version in Flutter with an improvment in the UI Design, because I was looking for ideas to practice my Flutter skills.
+This project is an updated version of my old project Griteria Nicaragua created in Kotlin, this time I created a new version in Flutter with an improvment in the UI Design, because I was looking for ideas to practice my new Flutter skills and knowledge.

 ## Screenshots